usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

 The initial, Mathematica wrapper package was created as an example framework by Wolfram Research under contract to the U.S. Naval Nuclear Laboratory (NNL).
 Wolfram Research and NNL agreed to release the wrapper package to the REFPROP community.
 Patrick Fourspring facilitated the agreement and the transfer of the package to NIST's wrapper repository.
 Jeff Henning facilitated the actual transfer of the wrapper package to the `usnistgov/REFPROP-wrappers` repository on GitHub as well as further development to provide compatibility with **REFPROP 10** and conversion to a Mathematica Paclet format that includes full usage documentation through the Mathematica help system.

+## What's New

+Version 1.1 of RepropLink has been completely restructured for modern Paclet development in Mathematica 13.
+While the functionality has not changed (other than some minor bug fixes), there are significant structural changes to this repository from the original version.

+1. The finalized directory structure for *Paclets* introduced in Mathematica 13 is used.
+2. The **PacletTools** and **DocumentationTools** are used to build the *Paclet*
+3. The third-party Eclipse program and Wolfram Workbench extension **_are no longer needed_**.
+This means that anyone with Mathematica 13+ can build the paclet, including help documentation and tool palette.
+4. Help documentation has been completely reformatted using the v13 documentation templates to provide more consistent look and feel and full with the rest of the Wolfram Documentation Center.
+5. With complete integration of the documentation pages into the Wolfram Documentation Center, the hover buttons for usage and help, as well as the ability to press **F1** on any function to bring up help, are now fully functional.

 ## Overview

 The Wolfram Language (WL) Paclet, **_RefpropLink_**, provides a diverse range of WL wrapper functions that call the individual public subroutines in REFPROP64.DLL of the local NIST REFPROP installation.
 The file `Installation.nb` is a Wolfram Language Notebook that provides the required installation steps.
 Opening this file directly in Mathematica, the user can easily follow along with the steps to: